shihankanungo/shihankanungo.github.io/about.md

 > "If you're trying to choose between two theories and one gives you an excuse for being lazy, the other one is probably right." --- Paul Graham, <i>What You'll Wish You'd Known</i>

+> "It's dangerous to design your life around getting into college, because the people you have to impress to get into college are not a very discerning audience.
+At most colleges, it's not the professors who decide whether you get in, but admissions officers, and they are nowhere near as smart.
+They're the NCOs of the intellectual world.
+They can't tell how smart you are.
+The mere existence of prep schools is proof of that."  --- Paul Graham, <i>What You'll Wish You'd Known</i>

 ![a](signature.png)